emboiko/Helpers/readme.md

 	- name_dupe.py
 		- `name_dupe()`: Return a filename appended w/ an index to avoid overwrite => file.txt => file(2).txt
 - #### Tk_Tools:
-	- get_offset.py
+	- offsets.py
-		- `get_offset()`: Returns an appropriate offset for a given tkinter toplevel, such that it always shows center screen on the primary display, given its existing dimensions.
+		- `get_offsets()`: Returns an appropriate offset for a given tkinter toplevel, such that it always shows center screen on the primary display, given its existing dimensions.
+		- `set_offsets()`: Set geometry offsets on a given Tk window

 ## Usage:
-### Context_Managers:
-(coming soon)

----

 ### Conversions: